Deci-AI/super-gradients/documentation/source/Recipes_Custom.md

 **What are the recipe format constraints here ?**

 With this approach, you will still need to follow certain conventions
-- `training_hyperparams` should include the same required fields as with the previous approach
+- `training_hyperparams` should include the same required fields as with the previous approach.
+You can find the list [here](https://github.com/Deci-AI/super-gradients/blob/master/src/super_gradients/recipes/training_hyperparams/default_train_params.yaml).
 - The config passed to `dataloaders.get` should still be compatible to dataset/dataloader you want to load.

 Basically, the format constraints that you will face with this approach are the same as these that you would face when working exclusively with python.